When a mere smiley face isn’t enough

 Messukeskus is Finland’s largest venue and hundreds of events and meetings are held there every year.
 When the number of visitors is measured in either side of a million, customer experience measuring is in a very important, but challenging role.
 In Messukeskus, quality control manager Anita Mäkelä is in charge of hearing the customer’s voice.
 She takes care of measuring customer experience and especially bringing the feedback forward.

-Messukeskus has been conducting customer satisfaction surveys for tens of years, but customer experience measuring became systematic 2,5 years ago, when they started using Roidu feedback devices.
+Messukeskus has been conducting customer satisfaction surveys for tens of years, but customer experience measuring became systematic 3 years ago, when they started using Roidu feedback devices in the summer of 2016.
 The whole feedback structure was renewed and nowadays feedback is collected in various ways: visitor surveys are conducted during events along with feedback devices, and email and text message surveys are directed at event organizers, exhibitors and those that have contacted customer service.
 Plus, there is also a feedback channel on their website.

 Messukeskus uses Roidu feedback devices specifically to collect spontaneous feedback.
 Besides measuring general customer satisfaction, their specific purpose is to collect open feedback.